amd/libflame/BUILD.md

 ------------------------------------
 AOCL-LAPACK depends on AOCL Utilities library, AOCL-Utils for certain functions including CPU architecture detection at runtime.
 The default build of AOCL-LAPACK requires path to AOCL-Utils header files to be set as follows

-- For CMake based build, ensure header file path of AOCL-Utils is  set using LIBAOCLUTILS_INCLUDE_PATH option.
+- For CMake build, the path of AOCL-Utils library can be provided in one of the following methods
+1. Set "AOCL_ROOT" environment variable to the root path where AOCL-Utils library  header files `("$AOCL_ROOT"/include)` are located.
+AOCL_ROOT must ideally be path where all AOCL libraries are installed including AOCL-Utils and AOCL-BLAS.
+`export AOCL_ROOT=<path to AOCL-Utils>`

+2. Set LIBAOCLUTILS_INCLUDE_PATH option.

         cmake ../ -DENABLE_AMD_FLAGS=ON -DLIBAOCLUTILS_INCLUDE_PATH=<path/to/libaoclutils/header/files>